getodk/central-frontend/README.md

 NGINX effectively places Super Adventure and Jubilant Garbanzo at the same origin, avoiding cross-origin requests.

 Super Adventure will be available on port 8080.

+## Deploying to production

+To build Super Adventure files for production with minification, run `npm run build`.
+The files will be outputted to `dist/`.
+For more details on this command, see the [documentation for vueify](https://github.com/vuejs/vueify).

+For more information on deploying to production, see [effective-spork](https://github.com/nafundi/effective-spork).

 ## Testing